githubteacher/feb-developers/places/escondido-ca.md

 - Head 20 minutes west to the coast!
 (Drive up and down the 101)
 - See the desert, mountains, and beach in one weekend
 - Cruisin' Grand car show Friday evenings in the summer
-- Visit the Deer Park Monastary
+- Visit the Deer Park Monastery